-Mom’s Apple Cake is moist, juicy, spicy and beautiful – oh, and delicious, too!
+Mom’s Apple Cake is moist, spicy, beautiful – oh, and delicious, too!

-My brother Jim and I always loved this apple cake as kids.
+My brother Jim and I always loved Mom’s Apple Cake as kids – and we both still love it today!
 The combination of tart apples with sugar, cinnamon, allspice, cloves and nutmeg is heavenly.
 Dark, rich, flavorful – and beautiful to present.
 I like to make it in a Bundt pan, then serve it on a cake stand with a small bouquet of flowers in the middle (see photo).
 Easy to prepare, elegant and scrumptious – what more could you ask for?
-Enjoy!

 - Yield: 8 to 10 servings 1x